- Have you dreamt of hiring a virtual assistant (VA)?

 - Make a choice – Ok, so looking at your HELL NOs, can you bundle these into categories?
 Maybe like: Admin Machine Work, Social Media, Graphic Design, Website Maintenance, something else?
 Okay, now I want you to rank them.
 If you could delegate ONE category or task off today, which would you GLADLY let go of, right here and right now?
 Congratulations superhero, you now have clarity on what to outsource first.

 - Keep it simple & small – Brilliant.
 The next step is to write up a simple, concise creative brief on that task or project, outlining the specifics on the work.
 Think bullet points, not research paper.
 Imagine you’re describing it to an 8 year old.
 Simple, simple, simple.
 If it looks like a BIG project, how can you break it down into smaller bites?

-I’ve never been so excited about a new service offering by The Simplifiers as I am about this.
-It feels like the culmination of 15 years of running a successful small business that has lead us to this point to ultimately help you simplify.
+I’ve never been so excited about a service offering by The Simplifiers as I am about this.
+It feels like the culmination of 16 years of running a successful small business that has lead us to this point to ultimately help you simplify.

-My passion for scouting out, training up and mentoring incredible people to become Simplifiers.
+My passion is all about scouting out, training up and mentoring incredible people to become Simplifiers on my team.
 It’s something I pride myself on.
 Finding dynamic, bright, organized and clever people is one of my superpowers.
 Why should I keep this gift for myself?

 My team is now your virtual team